Automatic language translation

 Infographic: Domestic violence related murder in NSW (PDF, 255.9 KB)

-In 2025, there were 82 murder victims in NSW, this was 8 fewer victims than in 2024.
-Of these, 32 victims were killed in domestic violence–related incidents.
-Women and children accounted for the majority of domestic violence murder victims, including 14 women and six children (20 victims).
+In the 12 months to March 2026, there were 87 murder victims recorded in NSW.
+Of these, 33 victims were killed in domestic violence–related incidents.
+Women and children accounted for the majority of domestic violence murder victims, including 17 adult women and four children (21 victims).

 Understanding the data